cyberSane/pairingMatrix/README.md

   /* There is a default regexp.
 In case, you don't create config.yml file then
      |pair1/pair2| format will be used to match the commit pairs. */

+  // To exclude pair specify name in array inside the config.yml file.
+  //For example,
+  excludedPairs: ['Refactor', 'Fix']
 ```

 ### Now goto your git project folder and run,